| “Hydropathic”concentrates

 the treatment of sick officers, more precisely those suffering from

 neurasthenia or shell shock.
+The

 disorder was often violent where men lost control of their movements,